tailix/libkernaux/README.md

 * `--enable-assert` - use value of extern variable `kernaux_assert_cb` as a callback function for internal assertions.
 You still can use assertions in your own application (kernel) even if this option was not enabled.
-* `--enable-null-guard` - safely return from functions which require non-null pointers as arguments.
-NULL-guard works with assertions, so this option doesn't have effect if your assetion function was set and ends execution of application (kernel).
-However it prevents crashes because of NULL pointer dereference in other cases.
+* `--enable-guard` - safely return from functions even when assertions are disabled.
+This option doesn't have effect if your assetion function was set and ends execution of application (kernel).
+However it prevents crashes and undefined behabior in other cases.
+You can also separately enable or disable
+  guards:
+  * `--(enable|disable)-guard-cond`
+  * `--(enable|disable)-guard-null`
 * `--with-libc` - provides the replacement for some standard C functions.
 Useful in freestanding environment, where no libc is present.
-You can also separately enable or disable components:
+You can also separately include or exclude components:
   * `--with[out]-libc-memset`
   * `--with[out]-libc-strcpy`
   * `--with[out]-libc-strlen`